-Prerequisite(s): Completion of the first three semesters of the Dental Hygiene program with a C or higher and a cumulative GPA of 2.5.
+Prerequisite(s): Successful completion of the first three semesters of the Dental Hygiene program with a C or higher and a cumulative GPA of 2.5.
 Study of the principles and concepts of community public health and dental health education with an emphasis on community assessment, educational planning, implementation, and evaluation.
-Laboratory emphasizes methods and materials used in teaching dental health education in various community settings.